Pstype/sai/context.md

 @context

 # Short-Term Memory
-- The IntelliSFX project has been reset to a clean, minimal Next.js application.
+- The IntelliSFX project now has a comprehensive and functional frontend foundation.
-- All previous source code and build artifacts have been removed.
-- Core configuration (`package.json`, `.env`, etc.) and dependencies (`node_modules`) are preserved.
-- The current application is a simple "Welcome" page.
+- The implementation includes a sophisticated dashboard, a complete UI component library, robust state management with Zustand, and a modern design system.
+- Key features implemented:
+    - A robust video upload system using Supabase signed URLs.
+    - A project management dashboard for viewing and organizing projects.
+    - Visualization for the multi-stage processing pipeline.
+    - A complete user workflow with dedicated pages for upload, generation, editing, and exporting.
+- The component architecture is modular, and state management is cleanly separated by domain.
+- Supabase is integrated for storage, with configuration managed via environment variables.
-- The immediate next step is to re-scaffold the application based on the original plan.
+- The immediate next step is to fix configuration issues (missing dependencies, broken imports, Supabase setup) and complete route implementation before proceeding with backend AI integration.

 # Long-Term Memory
 - Core innovation: Layered audio generation, intelligent scene understanding, professional workflow integration, contextual synchronization.